Appraisal Associates of CT is a company you can trust when it comes to foreclosures in North Haven

 Properties in foreclosure and properties that have returned to the financial institution's possession bring forth specific appraisal problems.

-For a property in foreclosure, you need to recognize the gap between fair market value and "quick disposition" to know your likely charge-off liability.
-We can provide both snapshots of fair market value for our mortgage servicing clients, in addition to "quick sale" forecasts that understand your urgency.
+It's vital to ascertain the difference between fair market value and "quick disposition" value to analyze what losses you stand to realize when dealing with a house in foreclosure.
+The professionals at Appraisal Associates of CT can provide both snapshots of fair market value for our mortgage servicing clients, in addition to "quick sale" forecasts that understand your time constraints.

 The professionals at Appraisal Associates of CT have the training to work with the special dynamics of a foreclosure appraisal.
 Contact Appraisal Associates of CT for a company you can count on.